 Bring your stories to the stage in this 8-session course with writer and performer Ian Belknap.

 Having trouble staring down the blank page?
 This workshop will give you exercises to help you get the first words out.
 We’ll write story beginnings and learn to enjoy the process of starting from a word, image or idea.

 The Novelists Roundtable is for novelists currently working their way through a novel or are contemplating beginning one.

-Join us for coffee, tea, and conversation with other writers, and then stay for True or False, a fun, all-levels free class that will have you experimenting with fiction and nonfiction.
+Join us for coffee, tea, and conversation with other writers, and then stay for Writing in the Dark, a fun, all-levels free class that will have you experimenting with sensory detail.